PT303 Protector® Sclerotinia maintains high position on the 2023 AHDB UK Recommended List

-It has consistently given top yields across multiple trial programs and provides tolerance to a disease that is associated with the increasingly common high rainfall events experienced in the UK.
-PT303 also combines proven TuYV resistance and multigenic Phoma resistance for a best in class overall disease resistance rating.
+PT303 has consistently given top yields across multiple trial programs and provides tolerance to a disease that is associated with high rainfall events often experienced in the UK.
+PT303 also combines proven TuYV resistance and multigenic Phoma resistance for a powerful overall disease resistance rating.

 Sclerotinia is a soil-borne fungal pathogen, which can remain viable in the soil for up to 8 years.
 A single sclerotium produces 10 – 14 apothecia which in turn produce 10 – 14 million spores and it can affect many crops, including: Oilseed rape, Peas, Beans, Lucerne, Carrots and Potatoes (>400 host species).